macgyver13/frigate/README.md

 The `scriptPubKeyCacheSize` limits the number of scriptPubKeys cached during indexing.
 The default value leads to a total application memory size of around 4Gb.
 This value can be increased or decreased depending on available RAM.

+The `maxLabelsToScan` setting limits the maximum number of silent payment labels (including change) that can be scanned per subscription.
+This prevents resource exhaustion from excessive label requests.
+Default is 100.

 The DuckDB database is stored in a `db` subfolder in the same directory, in a file called `frigate.duckdb`.
 DuckDB databases can be transferred between different operating systems, and should survive unclean shutdowns.